- 1920-1924 (Creation)

 Name of creator

-Arthur Slagel (1891-1943) was one of three American Mennonite Relief (AMR) volunteers sent to Russia with Orie Miller and Clayton Kratz in 1920.
-Initially Slagel remained in Constantinople to gather relief supplies and from there organize the shipment to the Russian Mennonite colonies.
+Arthur Slagel (1891-1943) was one of three American volunteers sent to Russia with Orie Miller and Clayton Kratz in 1920.
+Initially Slagel remained in Constantinople to gather relief supplies and from there organized the shipment to the Russian Mennonite colonies.
 From 1922-1923 Arthur Slagel supervised the feeding program for 75,000 people in the Ukraine, including 60,000 Mennonites.
 The AMR under his direction appointed local committees whose duties were to receive and distribute relief supplies in their districts according to the official AMR instructions.
 Slagel oversaw the delivery of food for three Mennonite centres -- Chortitza, Ohrloff and Halbstadt.

 During his three years on this assignment he also witnessed the first groups of Mennonites leaving for Canada in 1923.
 He also traveled to Moscow and other countries before returning home to the United States.